 We’re pretty excited about the National Restaurant Association’s upcoming NRA Show 2014, scheduled this May 17 to 20, 2014 at the McCormick Place in Chicago.
 In case you didn’t know: the ReviewTrackers team will be there.
 So if you’re an attendee, make sure you stop by and say hello.
-You can even schedule an in-person demo right now so we can place you in front of the line at Booth 6751.

 Like you, we’re also looking forward to four days of learning about the restaurant and foodservice industry’s latest trends, innovations, tools, and technologies.
 That’s why we have come up with this list of five events we’re most excited about for the NRA Show.

 When Marketing Met Technology

 If you’re a restaurateur, it’s easy to feel overwhelmed by all the ways social media and online reviews are impacting restaurant businesses.
 But technology doesn’t have to be an obstacle: you can leverage it in ways that drive guests to your location and fill those seats.
 Attending this session is a great way to get you started.

 You’re probably thinking: what does Magic Johnson know about what it’s like to operate a restaurant or foodservice business?
 The answer might surprise you.

 The legendary Lakers point guard has, since retiring from basketball, grown an impressive business portfolio that includes: food services and facilities management company SodexoMAGIC; airport concessions venture Magic Airport Holdings; staffing company MAGIC Workforce Solutions; $500 million dollar private equity fund Yucaipa Johnson; and African-American television network ASPIRE, among many, many others.
 Oh, and he also has ownership of the LA Dodgers.